-- ½ teaspoon kosher salt
+- kosher salt and black pepper

-- 1 lemon, zested and juices
+- 1 lemon, zested and juiced

-- 1 teaspoon white wine vinegar
+- 1 teaspoon white wine vinegar or more lemon juice

 - Chives, chopped

-Combine broth, wine, whole milk, garlic, shallot, and bay leaf in a small saucepan over medium heat.
+- Combine broth, wine, whole milk, garlic, shallot, and bay leaf in a small saucepan over medium heat.
 Bring to a simmer and cook until reduced by about half, 10–12 minutes.

-Heat one tablespoon butter in a medium saucepan over medium heat until foamy.
+- Heat one tablespoon butter in a medium saucepan over medium heat until foamy.
 Sprinkle flour over butter and whisk to combine.

-Slowly and gradually whisk reduced liquid into roux, whisking vigorously to incorporate.
+- Slowly and gradually whisk reduced liquid into roux, whisking vigorously to incorporate.

-Decrease heat to low and remove bay leaf.
+- Decrease heat to low and remove bay leaf.
 Gradually whisk butter into sauce 1 tablespoon at a time, allowing each piece to melt before adding another (this is called mounting the sauce).

-Optional: thin sauce to desired consistency with warm broth as needed.
+- Optional: thin sauce to desired consistency with warm broth as needed.

 This post contains affiliate links, at no cost to you.
 Thanks for supporting all things ZK!